In this explainer, we will learn how to divide proper fractions by proper fractions.

 This fraction is an improper fraction: the numerator is larger than the denominator.
 Hence, we will express it as a mixed number:

-Mason had times as much ice cream as Natalie had.
+Ramy had times as much ice cream as Sally had.

 - A fraction compares a part to a whole.
 The denominator of the fraction is the number of equal shares (or “portions”) the whole is split into, while the numerator is the number of these shares that make the part we are considering.